 A broker fee is a commission a real estate broker is paid to provide their services, including finding tenants on behalf of a landlord and overseeing the closing.
 This fee can vary depending on the market conditions, but a 15% brokers fee is normal in NYC.
 With a typical 15% fee, that means you'd pay a $7,200 NYC brokers fee on a $4,000 apartment.
 The fee may be closer to one month’s rent if the market is slow or if you're renting in a less popular NYC neighborhood.

 While in many other places, the landlord is responsible for paying the broker fee, the demand for rentals is so high in NYC that the tenant is often required to pay the fee.

-The tenant typically pays the broker fee in New York City, but not always.
+The tenant typically pays the broker fee when renting in New York City, but not always.
 In some instances, the landlord may decide to pay the fee to get the unit rented faster or provide an additional incentive to renters.
 If you see a unit advertised as No Fee, this typically means the landlord is paying the fee unless they are listing it themselves without a broker.

 Real estate agents are not salaried employees, and the only way they get paid is by collecting a commission on the deal.
 So, if a broker is listing the unit, you can assume that someone is paying them a fee.

 While it’s not too difficult to find No Fee apartments in New York, especially if you’re flexible with your requirements, it’s more common that the tenant will pay the fee.
 Real estate is so precious in New York, especially in desirable neighborhoods, that most landlords know that someone will be willing to pay the fee.
 So, they often won’t pay it unless the unit has been sitting on the market for a long time.